Diabetes Crises in Pakistan: A Call for Action

 Most women cannot walk outside their houses without being accompanied by a male family member.
 Likewise, running, jogging, and exercising are considered next to impossible.

-A poor literacy rate of 59.3% makes matters worse.
-People are uneducated, and this is reflected in their dietary choices.
-They are not aware of the right food choices.
+Pakistan’s literacy rate stands around 62–64%, with significant disparities between urban and rural populations.
+This low literacy level directly affects health awareness.
+Most people are not aware of the right food choices.
 Full-fat dairy, added sugars, and excessive oil are common in their diet.
 All such things increase the probability of getting diabetes.

 Furthermore, they are unaware of the symptoms associated with diabetes.
 For healthcare, they consider a nearby Hakeem.
 Getting diagnostic testing is difficult for them.
 Even if the facility is available, they consider it unnecessary.